theobald-software/theobald-software.github.io/_includes/_content/en/requirements/sap-systems.md

 * SAP R/3 Version 4.6C and later
 * [SAP S/4HANA](https://kb.theobald-software.com/sap/supported-sap-and-hana-versions-by-theobald-software-products)

 ### Not supported SAP Systems
-Not supported are the SAP systems that don’t run on ABAP systems or don't provide RFC connectivity.
+Not supported are the SAP systems that don’t run on ABAP systems or don't provide RFC connectivity. <br>
 For example, the following systems are not supported:
 - SAP S/4HANA Cloud Essentials Edition (ES)
 - Business By Design
 - Business One